kristinamb15/horror-project/README.md

 There are many improvements to be made, but I learned a lot in the process!

 In the end, I wound up with 1434 complete records (characters that had full information: race, gender, killed/not killed).
-Because there is still a lot of missing data, it's not fair to make general conclusions about all horror movies, but for a discussion of what I found in the data, see the analysis_and_visulization file.
+Because there is still a lot of missing data, it's not fair to make general conclusions about all horror movies, but for a discussion of what I found in the data, see the link in the Data Visualization section above.

 ---